An update on the project

 Eagle project files

-Revision A has only the LED-Matrix controller ICs on it.
+Revision A only contains the LED-Matrix controller ICs.
 It has a 3 pin-header connector for I2C and another data line and a 2 pin-header for power input, so you can use any microcontroller you want to control the matrix.

 Revision B is for the use with an Arduino nano, so no external connectors here and it has the outlines of the nano v3 directly on the board, so it can be plugged right in.